dezdem0na/accp-cheatsheet/README.md

  - You can use several different kinds of origins with CloudFront.
 You can use an Amazon S3 bucket, a MediaStore container, a MediaPackage channel, an Application Load Balancer, or an AWS Lambda function URL (valid domain name).

 ### Amazon Lightsail
-- It provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites, web applications, and databases in the cloud.
+- It provides developers compute, storage, and networking capabilities to deploy and manage websites, web applications, and databases in the cloud.
 Also it provides **preconfigured VPS** that inclouds **everything required to deploy** or create a **DB**.
 - The **product set** includes:
 	- **VPS** (Virtual Private Servers)
 	- Managed **MySQL** databases
 	- **HA** storage
 	- **Load balancing**
+- Launch a WordPress website.

 ### Amazon EC2
 - Types: